redhat-marketplace/redhat-marketplace-operator/README.md

 ### Installation Namespace and ClusterRoleBinding requirements

 The IBM Metrics Operator components require specific ClusterRoleBindings.
 - The metric-state component requires a ClusterRoleBinding for the the `view` ClusterRole.
+  - Ability to read non-sensitive CustomResources.
+  - The `view` ClusterRole dynamically adds new CustomResourceDefinitions.
-- The reporter component requires a ClusterRoleBinding for the the `cluster-monitoring-view` ClusterRole.
+- The operator & reporter component requires a ClusterRoleBinding for the the `cluster-monitoring-view` ClusterRole.
+  - Ability to view Prometheus metrics.
+  - The underlying ClusterRole RBAC often updated between OpenShift versions.

-Due to limitations of Operator Lifecycle Manager (OLM), this ClusterRoleBinding can not be provided automatically for arbitrary installation target namespaces.
+Due to limitations of Operator Lifecycle Manager (OLM), this ClusterRoleBinding can not be provided dynamically for arbitrary installation target namespaces.

-A ClusterRoleBinding is included for installation to the default namespace of `redhat-marketplace`, and namespaces `openshift-redhat-marketplace`, `ibm-common-services`.
+A static ClusterRoleBinding is included for installation to the default namespace of `redhat-marketplace`, and namespaces `openshift-redhat-marketplace`, `ibm-common-services`.

-To update the ClusterRoleBindings for installation to an alternate namespace
+To create the ClusterRoleBindings for installation to an alternate namespace
 ```
-oc patch clusterrolebinding ibm-metrics-operator-metric-state-view-binding --type='json' -p='[{"op": "add", "path": "/subjects/1", "value": {"kind": "ServiceAccount", "name": "ibm-metrics-operator-metric-state","namespace": "NAMESPACE" }}]'

-oc patch clusterrolebinding ibm-metrics-operator-reporter-cluster-monitoring-binding --type='json' -p='[{"op": "add", "path": "/subjects/1", "value": {"kind": "ServiceAccount", "name": "ibm-metrics-operator-reporter","namespace": "NAMESPACE" }}]'
+oc project INSTALL-NAMESPACE
+oc adm policy add-cluster-role-to-user view -z ibm-metrics-operator-metric-state
+oc adm policy add-cluster-role-to-user cluster-monitoring-view -z ibm-metrics-operator-controller-manager,ibm-metrics-operator-reporter
 ```

 ### Metric State scoping requirements